credativ/plutono/docs/sources/auth/gitlab.md

 ### Team Sync (Enterprise only)

-> Only available in Grafana Enterprise v6.4+
+> Only available in Plutono Enterprise v6.4+

-With Team Sync you can map your GitLab groups to teams in Grafana so that your users will automatically be added to the correct teams.
+With Team Sync you can map your GitLab groups to teams in Plutono so that your users will automatically be added to the correct teams.

 Your GitLab groups can be referenced in the same way as `allowed_groups`, like `example` or `foo/bar`.